mlflow/mlflow/docs/source/models.rst

 Signature Enforcement
 ~~~~~~~~~~~~~~~~~~~~~
 When scoring a model that includes a signature, inputs are validated based on the signature's input schema.
 This input schema enforcement
-checks input column ordering and column types and will raise an exception if the input is not
+checks input column ordering and column types, raising an exception if the input is not
 compatible.
 This enforcement is applied in MLflow before calling the underlying model
 implementation.
 Note that this enforcement only applies when using MLflow model deployment tools or
 when loading models as ``python_function``.
 In particular, it is not applied to models that are